close

 The Soul Food has a simple two-band EQ, with controls for treble and bass.
 This allows you to fine-tune the pedal’s sound to match your guitar and amp setup.
 Other pedals may offer more extensive EQ options, but the Soul Food’s simple design makes it easy to dial in the perfect sound quickly and easily.Finally,

-See also Martin Soul Food: A Legacy of Flavors and Community
+See also Soul Food in Cleveland: A Culinary Symphony of Culture and Cuisine

 the Soul Food is one of the most affordable overdrive pedals on the market.
 This makes it a great option for players on a budget who are looking for a quality overdrive pedal.